|

 Feng Shui Tips For Health

 Identify your Heavenly Doctor location first of all by making use of your Gua number.
-For good health, sleep with your head directed towards the Heavenly Doctor location (when you are prone on the bed, your head should be pointing towards this location – not your feet!).
-If you sleep with your spouse or partner and you’re not sure on how to proceed, no worries.
-The both of you should then sleep accordingly following the main breadwinner’s Heavenly Doctor location.
+For good health, sleep with your head directed towards Heavenly Doctor location (when you are prone on bed, your head should be pointing towards this location – not your feet!).
+If you sleep with your spouse or partner and you’re not sure on how to proceed, no worries. both of you should then sleep accordingly following main breadwinner’s Heavenly Doctor location.

-If this is not possible for you, the next best thing is to simply sleep with your head pointing towards your other two auspicious directions according to your Gua number.
+If this is not possible for you, next best thing is to simply sleep with your head pointing towards your other two auspicious directions according to your Gua number.

-Choose metal cures with health-related properties – such as Wu Lous, or gourds – to increase your health factor and place them in your Southeast and West location of the home for year 2006.
+Choose metal cures with health-related properties – such as Wu Lous, or gourds – to increase your health factor and place them in your Southeast and West location of home for year 2006.

 And last but not least, keeping a close eye on what you eat and drink, as well as augmenting your day with at least some type of exercise regimen is also important in maintaining good health.
-All the Feng Shui in the world will not save you if you won’t help yourself first!
+All Feng Shui in world will not save you if you won’t help yourself first!
 Remember that your own actions in this lifetime is called Man Luck, and makes up a big percentage of your life path potential as well.
 Make an effort to keep fit, and stock up on green veggies and fresh fruit as well.
-Smoking and drinking excessively is not good for your body (and soul) in the long run as well, so do keep this in mind.
+Smoking and drinking excessively is not good for your body (and soul) in long run as well, so do keep this in mind.

 |